NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial2.md

 7. Position of summit (relative to start)
 8. Position of summit (absolute)

-##References
+## References
 (1) Lal, A., Chiang, Z.D., Yakovenko, N., Duarte, F.M., Israeli, J. and Buenrostro, J.D., 2019.
 AtacWorks: A deep convolutional neural network toolkit for epigenomics.
 BioRxiv, p.829481. (https://www.biorxiv.org/content/10.1101/829481v1)

-##Appendix 1: Customize the inference command using config files
+## Appendix 1: Customize the inference command using config files

 To change any of the parameters for inference with the deep learning model, you can edit the parameters in `configs/config_params.yaml` or `configs/model_structure.yaml` and run the commands in step 7-8 above.
 See the documentation in these files for an explanation of the parameters.

 If you are using your own model instead of the one provided, edit `configs/config_params.yaml` to supply the path to your model under `weights_path`, in place of `model.pth.tar`.

-##Appendix 2: Output the peak probabilities in inference instead of peak calls
+## ppendix 2: Output the peak probabilities in inference instead of peak calls

 The model predicts the probability of every position on the genome being part of a peak.
 In the above command, we take a cutoff of 0.5, and output the positions of regions where the probability is greater than 0.5.
 To output the probability for every base in the genome without any cutoff, we use the following command:
 ```